 facility during public recreation swim.
 Children under 45" in height are

-required to be accompanied by an adult 18 years and above.
+required to be accompanied by an adult 18 years or older.
 One adult per

 pockets, zippers or bottons.
 No cutoffs or shorts below the knee are allowed.